 The protein encoded by this gene is expressed on the surface of T cells.
 It regulates B cell function by engaging CD40 on the B cell surface.
 A defect in this gene results in an inability to undergo immunoglobulin class switch and is associated with hyper-IgM syndrome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CD40LG Gene

 CD40LG (CD40 Ligand) is a Protein Coding gene.
-Diseases associated with CD40LG include Immunodeficiency, X-Linked, With Hyper-Igm and Cd40 Ligand Deficiency.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
-GO annotations related to this gene include cytokine activity and CD40 receptor binding.
+Diseases associated with CD40LG include Immunodeficiency With Hyper-Igm, Type 1 and Toxoplasmosis.
+Among its related pathways are NF-KappaB Family Pathway and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and CD40 receptor binding.
 An important paralog of this gene is TNFSF10.

 UniProtKB/Swiss-Prot Summary for CD40LG Gene